readysteady/formeze/README.md

 end
 ```

-The error for the email validation would use the `formeze.errors.invalid`
+The error for the email field validation would include the value of the
-I18n key, defaulting to "is invalid".
-The error message for the password
+`formeze.errors.invalid` I18n key, defaulting to "is invalid" if the I18n
+key does not exist.
+The error for the password_confirmation field validation
-confirmation validation would use the `formeze.errors.does_not_match` key.
+would include the value of the `formeze.errors.does_not_match` I18n key.

 Rails usage